Microsoft: Foreign hackers are targeting Biden and Trump camps

 The Biden and Trump campaigns both said they were aware of the targeting and weren’t surprised by it.

-The Chinese Embassy in Washington and the Iranian mission to the United Nations in New York also did not immediately return messages.
-Beijing and Tehran have previously denied allegations of cyber espionage.
+The Chinese Embassy in Washington did not immediately return messages.
+Beijing has previously denied allegations of cyber espionage.

 State-backed hackers going after politicians in an election year is not unusual.